S3-working-group/s3-practical-guide/src/focused-interactions/governance-meeting.md

 -   new drivers requiring decisions to be made, including:
     -   understanding and agreeing on situations that require attention
     -   forming proposals and making agreements
-    -   creating and defining new roles and teams
+    -   creating and defining new roles and groups
     -   reviewing existing roles and teams
     -   selecting people to roles